cristisulighetean/cristisulighetean.github.io/about.md

 feature-img: "assets/img/sample_feature_img_2.png"
 ---

-Hi, I'm Cristian, an embedded programmer with over two years of experience who has recently ventured into the exciting world of DevOps.
-I'm passionate about exploring new technologies and expanding my skill set, which led me to make the shift to DevOps.
-I appreciate the flexibility and diverse opportunities that the field offers, including the ability to work remotely or in hybrid environments.
+Hi, I'm Cristian, and I have a background in embedded programming with a couple of years of experience.
+Recently, I've decided to transition into the world of DevOps, and it's been an enjoyable journey so far.
+I'm always eager to explore new technologies and expand my expertise, and DevOps offers a great platform for that.
+It also provides flexibility and diverse opportunities, such as remote and hybrid work options.

-Currently, I'm pursuing my master's degree and working on the final thesis project which is focused on an Indoor Air Quality (IAQ) monitoring system for home offices.
-At the same time, I am learning and experimenting a lot in regard with DevOps.
+Currently, I'm pursuing my master's degree and focusing on a thesis project about Indoor Air Quality (IAQ) monitoring systems for home offices.
+When I'm not occupied with DevOps or my studies, I find pleasure in working on embedded systems, DIY projects, and other fascinating hobbies.